-Anna Bastow, who plays the viola, and Gerry Ruddock, who plays the trumpet, were part of the London Symphony Orchestra which was due to play in Trafalgar Square tonight from 6.30pm.
+Anna Bastow, who plays the viola, and Gerry Ruddock, who plays the trumpet, were part of the London Symphony Orchestra which played in Trafalgar Square last night.

 They performed three works by Tchaikovsky including the 1812 Overture and Symphony Number Four in the free concert.